What Constitutes Poor Credit? | Credit Score Ranges Explained

 Conclusion

 Credit scores are a reflection of an individual’s creditworthiness.
-They hold significant implications for the future as they determine if someone is able to access certain financial products and services.
+They hold significant implications for the future as they determine if someone can access certain financial products and services.
 Poor credit scores have various consequences, such as difficulty obtaining loans or higher interest rates on existing debts.
 Borrowers must regularly check one’s reports for any errors and take steps towards improving relationships with creditors to verify that they have a good credit score.

-Author: Tom Harold Zeus
+Tom Harold Zeus

 Tom Harold is a personal finance and insurance writer who has more than 10 years of experience in covering commercial and personal insurance options.
 He is also determined to beat her brother, who is a financial advisor with intimate knowledge of the field of personal finance.
 He devotes time researching the latest rates and rules.